rando-brando/FinancialModelingPrep.jl/README.md

 ## Disclaimer
 Data is provided by [Financial Modeling Prep](https://financialmodelingprep.com/developer/docs/) and requires a paid subscription to access some endpoints.

+Not all endpoints may be covered by this package.
+Endpoints which are covered are listed in the sections below.

 ## Installation
 ``` julia
 pkg> add FinancialModelingPrep